-As Maryland personal injury lawyers, the professionals at Lebowitz & Mzhen, LLC, know that it sometimes takes just one minor mistake to result in a tragic and potentially fatal traffic accident.
+As Maryland personal injury lawyers, the professionals at Lebowitz & Mzhen Personal Injury Lawyers, know that it sometimes takes just one minor mistake to result in a tragic and potentially fatal traffic accident.
 And, when it comes to commercial trucking collisions, one small error on the part of a commercial trucker may be the trigger for a roadway disaster that affects many innocent people in just a matter of seconds.
 Although no one can say with any certainty that any serious highway crash could have been avoided given the benefit of hindsight, there are certain factors that are often telltale signs of a future catastrophe.

 As experts in the field of auto and trucking accidents, we understand how easily a person can become involved in a deadly collision caused by a careless or outright negligent driver.
 As densely packed as our beltways and interstates are, the mere existence of a reckless driver in another motor vehicle can put many more individuals in jeopardy.
 If the reckless driver happens to be operating a commercial motor vehicle (CMV), the consequence can be very bad for many people.
 These kinds of trucking-related accidents happen from time to time on roadways in and around cities like Bowie, Annapolis, Baltimore and Washington, D.C.